 The total funding available for the programme is $190.5 million over eight years, ending on 30 June 2022.

 The Rural R&D for Profit programme aims to improve farm-gate productivity and profitability and deliver real outcomes for Australian farmers.

-To be eligible for grant funding, RDCs must partner with one or more researchers, research agencies, RDCs, funding bodies, businesses, producer groups or not-for-profit organisations, and the partnership must provide funding (cash or cash plus an in-kind contribution) at least equal to the requested Australian Government grant funding.
+To be eligible for grant funding, RDCs must partner with one or more researchers, research agencies, RDCs, funding bodies, businesses.
 The programme guidelines provide further details of the eligibility and funding criteria.

 Round 2 Rural Research and Development for Profit

 The Minister for Agriculture and Water Resources, the Hon Barnaby Joyce MP, approved funding of $52.2 million (GST exclusive) for 17 projects under round two of the programme.